sytpb/aws-best-solution/README.md

 [take note]there is a constraint in S3 that objects must be stored at least *30 days* in the current storage class before you can transition them to *STANDARD_IA or ONEZONE_IA*.

-## Database migration, high availibility, security
+## Database migration, high availibility, security, authentication

 **#1**.A leading media company has recently adopted a hybrid cloud architecture which requires them to migrate their application servers and databases in AWS.
 One of their applications requires a heterogeneous database migration in which you need to transform your on-premises Oracle database to PostgreSQL in AWS.
 This entails a schema and code transformation before the proper data migration starts.